Tenable.sc Asset Discovery

 -

-Ensure that the Certificate Status window displays the following message: THIS certificate is OK.
+Ensure that the Certificate Status windows displays the following message:

-Note: If the Certificate Status window displays something different, follow the on-screen instructions.
+Note: If the Certificate Status windows displays something different, follow the on-screen instructions.

 -